Updated as of July 2019

 WHERE TO STAY IN SIPALAY

-Sipalay is a laid back city and most of the accommodation are local standard.
-Apart from the resorts cited in the list of top attractions, here are other accommodation that are arranged by town.
+Sipalay is a laid-back city so expectedly most of the accommodations are at a local standard.
+Apart from the resorts cited in the list of top attractions, here are other accommodations arranged by town.

 Manna Pension House at Quirino Street, Sipalay City (dorm type at the town proper, near the plaza).
 Click here for rate and availability.